A Bayesian Framework for Active Tactile Object Recognition, Pose Estimation and Shape Transfer Learning: Methods

-Fig.~\ref{fig:contact_enforcement} sketches the contact enforcement procedure; see caption for details.
-During the contact enforcement procedure, most waypoints only contain negative information.
-Taking all the negative information data into account will lead to the negative information dominating the likelihood function, while the contact points would have less impact.
-To circumvent this, only one non-contact point can be registered at each time step.
-In this manner, the number of data points that contain negative information is no larger than the number of data points with positive information.
+A selected target point does not guarantee contact.
+The sensor therefore needs to establish contact through an enforcement procedure as shown in Fig.~\ref{fig:contact_enforcement}: it first moves along the negative signed-distance gradient of the corresponding SDF of the estimated surface (MAP/GPIS) up to a certain depth into the object surface; if no contact is detected, a non-contact point is recorded and it moves toward the nearest observed contact point and performs local surface following towards the target region.
+The non-contact point plays a pivotal role in rejecting false hypotheses.

-Alternatively, when no prior is available, an exploration procedure based on rapidly exploring random tree (RRT) can be adopted.
-It simply chooses a random point in the workspace, and it expands in that direction from the closest existing contact point.
-This requires neither prior knowledge nor global shape estimation as the expansion is local.
-The RRT-based exploration procedure is used as the fallback strategy when the GPIS-DHD exploration procedure fails to obtain new contact points.
+Alternatively, when no prior surface estimate is available, a fallback exploration based on a rapidly exploring random tree (RRT) is employed.
+A random workspace sample is projected onto the tangent plane at its nearest contact point, and a small surface-constrained step is executed towards the random sample.
+This local strategy does not require a global shape estimate and is used as a baseline for comparison with the GPIS-DHD procedure.